berglh/remote-ubuntu-server-zfs-install/README.md

 ## Thanks & References

-A big thank you to all the authors of the following guides that were followed for this particular collection.
+Thank-you to the authors of the following guides that sourced the methods used in this series.

 ### 1: Remote Installation
 - [Ubuntu OverSSH Reinstallation](https://gitlab.com/aasaam/ubuntu-overssh-reinstallation/tree/master) by aasam